 Jesus pictures two men going to a law court.
-The man who is in the wrong should try and pacify his opponent (adversary) before they get to the court.
-If he does not get right with his adversary quickly, the judge may decided to throw him into prison for his crime.
-God is the judge in this short story.
-We should try and put things right with the person we have sinned against before we have to appear before our Judge!
-It is another way of saying that we should repent and show it by the way we treat others.
+The man who did the wrong should get right with the other (his adversary) before he meets the judge and is sent to prison.
+God is our judge in this short story.
+We should put things right between us and those we have sinned against before we have to meet God on Judgement Day.

 Explain: “What does Pharisee mean?
 Why is Christ the Son of David? - Matt 22:42”

 The Pharisees were VERY religious Jews.
 They were known for their hypocrisy.

 David was an ancient king of the Jews.
 God made a promise that the Saviour of The World would be a descendant of David.
 The family of Jesus was descended from David, which means that Jesus was also descended from him.
 Male descendants were often called the “sons” of ancient relatives, but they were strictly grandsons or great grandsons etc. In this sense Jesus was David’s son.
 But Jesus existed before David, as Jesus points out (vv 41-45).